Mochaul/progfound2-assignment/assignment-3/README.md

 > Note: A program skeleton (starter code) will be provided at later time.
 > Until then, we really recommend you to develop your own solution.

+The given program skeleton contains 4 Java packages and 1 empty main program class.
+Each package has their own purpose:

+1. `javari.animal` package contains abstraction of animals that reside in Javari Park
+    > Note: `Condition` and `Gender` of an animal are represented using Java
+    > [enumeration type][EnumType].
+It is similar to Java class and interface,
+    > but designed specifically for representing **constant values**
+2. `javari.park` package contains interfaces that dictate how a visitor's registration and attraction selection should be implemented in the program
+3. `javari.reader` package contains an abstract class that implemented CSV file reading where it stores **all lines from given CSV file** into instance variable named `lines`, which is an instance of `List`.
+    > Note: Still wondering why `List`, which is an interface type, can refer
+    > to an (concrete) object?
+Recall the lecture about interface!
+4. `javari.writer` package contains a class that writes visitor registration into JSON file
+    > Note: `RegistrationWriter` in `javari.writer` package uses external
+    > library (i.e. not included in Java standard library) for writing
+    > JSON file.
+Ensure your text editor/IDE can read Gradle build file
+    > correctly and the library is loaded by Gradle into classpath

+You are allowed to reuse the skeleton code completely or partially.
+If you do reuse the skeleton code, make sure your existing solution (if any) is integrated into the structure of skeleton code.

 ## Preparation

 Please follow the instructions in the [root (main) README][RootReadme].